About the course

 The Mathematical Institute’s home is the purpose-built Andrew Wiles Building, opened in 2013.
 The building provides ample teaching facilities for lectures and classes.
 The mezzanine level is home to six lecture theatres and six classrooms, as well as a café and study spaces.
 There is also a student workroom located on this level which contains a number of computers and desks to facilitate quiet study.
 The Mathematical Institute has Wi-Fi available throughout the building and offers IT support for students.

-Students taking courses or dissertation topics in the relevant subject area, you will have access to the various facilities at the Department of Statistics.
+Students taking courses or dissertation topics in the relevant subject area will have access to the various facilities at the Department of Statistics.
 The building is newly refurbished and contains spaces for study and collaborative learning, including a large interaction and social area on the ground floor.
 The Department of Statistics has two lecture rooms and two classrooms, as well as an IT teaching lab.
-Students will have also have access to the IT and library resources at the department.
+Students also have access to the IT and library resources at the Department of Statistics.

 The Mathematical Institute is proud to have received an Athena SWAN silver renewal award in 2021, reflecting its commitment to promoting diversity and to creating a working environment in which students and staff alike can achieve their full potential.
 In addition, the Department of Statistics was awarded an Athena SWAN bronze award in 2017.
 The departments offer extensive support to students, from regular skills training and career development sessions to a variety of social events in a welcoming and inclusive atmosphere.